Austro-Italian ironclad arms race: Development of the Imperial Austrian Navy: 1854–1860

 By the spring of 1855, the Imperial Austrian Navy consisted of four frigates, four corvettes, and two paddle steamers in active service in the Mediterranean Sea.
 This would be the largest Austrian fleet since before the War of Austrian Succession over 100 years prior.
-Despite these efforts however, the Imperial Austrian Navy was still considerably smaller than its French, British, or Sardinian counterparts.
+Despite these efforts however, the Imperial Austrian Navy was still considerably smaller than its French, British, or Italian counterparts.
 Indeed, the Imperial Austrian Navy was still attempting to catch up to the technological developments which had emerged during the first half of the 19th century with respect to steam power, when the emergence of the French iron-plated floating battery Dévastation gained international attention following its use during the Crimean War in October 1855.
 Dévastation would signal the beginning of the emergence of ironclad warships over the course of the next decade.

-Following Austria's defeat during the Second War of Italian Independence, Ferdinand Max proposed an even larger naval construction program than the one he had initiated upon his appointment as Oberkommandant der Marine.
-This fleet would be large enough not only to show the Austrian flag around the world, but also to protect its merchant marine as well as thwart any Adriatic ambitions from the growing Kingdom of Sardinia.
-However, constitutional reforms in Austria after the military defeat earlier that summer, as well as the recent introduction of ironclads into the navies of the world, would make the proposal more expensive than he had initially intended.
-While the Archduke had previously been given free rein over naval affairs, and had enjoyed an unprecedented allocation of new funds to complete his various expansion and modernization projects, Austria's financial difficulties in the immediate aftermath of the war stalled his plans for the time being.
-Despite these obstacles, the initiation of the Italian ironclad program between 1860 and 1861, coupled with Austrian fears of an Italian invasion or seaborne landing directed against Venice, Trieste, Istria, and the Dalmatian Coast, necessitated an Austrian naval response to counter the growing strength of the Regia Marina.
+Following Austria's defeat during the Second War of Italian Independence, Ferdinand Max proposed an even larger naval construction program.
+This fleet would be large enough not only to show the Austrian flag around the world, but also to protect its merchant marine as well as thwart any Adriatic ambitions from the growing Kingdom of Italy.
+However, constitutional reforms in Austria after the military defeat, as well as the recent introduction of ironclads into the navies of the world, would make the proposal more expensive than initially intended.
+While the Archduke had previously had free rein over naval affairs, and had enjoyed an unprecedented funds to complete his various projects, Austria's financial difficulties in the immediate aftermath of the war stalled his plans.
+However the Italian ironclad program between 1860 and 1861, coupled with Austrian fears of an Italian invasion or seaborne landing directed against Venice, Trieste, Istria, and the Dalmatian Coast, demanded an Austrian naval response.